platplat/freecodecamp-projects/celestial-bodies-database/README.md

 # 🌌 Celestial Bodies Database (FreeCodeCamp Project)

-This repository contains a SQL database for storing information about celestial bodies and their orbital relationships.
-It provides a structured schema for galaxies, stars, planets, moons, and the relationships between them.
+For this project, I built a database of celestial bodies using PostgreSQL.

 ## 🧱 Database Schema